uLoyd/PitchDeterminer/README.md

 before determining the frequency array it's sufficient to call _removeOutliers()_ before calling this method.

+#### emptyData()
+Calls _emptyData()_ method of the base class.

 #### basicDetermine()
 Base class _determine()_ method is still available through this endpoint.

+## FrequencyMath
+Class responsible for frequency calculations, as well as translating those to musical notation.
+It operates based on frequency in Hz or a distance of a note from sound A4.
+Class performs calculations in a context of equal tempered scale.
+It holds values about specific sound by holding data in members:

+#### sound: String
+Sound symbol of the tone [C - B] with only sharp notes in case of a half tone.

+#### octave: int
+Octave of the tone

+#### flatNote: String(Optional)
+If sound can be represented as flat note than this member hold a string of it.

+#### flatOctave: int(optional)
+If sound has a flat note representation that has different octave (only C/Bb) it holds octave of the flat note.

+#### initialFrequency: double
+Frequency used to initialize class instance.
+In case of static constructor usage the frequency hold by this member is the perfect pitch of the sound passed to the constructor.

+#### constructor(fx: double)
+To initialize an instance only value needed is the frequency.
+Based on the frequency all the members will be initialized with correct values based on the frequency.
+In case of a pitch that's not exact the closest sound will be stored in the class instance.

+#### static soundConstructor(sound: String, octave: int) -> FrequencyMath
+Performs the same operations as standard constructor with a difference of the arguments passed to it as it calculates frequency of the sound from parameters, and then it returns FrequencyMath instance initialized with standard constructor taking frequency as the argument.

+#### static getDistanceFromFrequency(fx: double) -> int
+Returns the distance of not from frequency passed as the parameter, relative to the A sound.

+#### getDistanceFromNote(note: String, octave: int) -> int
+Returns distance of a given sound relative to A4 sound.
+The parameters by default are set to the sound hold by the instance itself.

+#### static getDistanceFromNote(note: String, octave: int) -> int
+Performs the same operations as non-static version with only difference being the lack of the default values for the arguments.

+#### getNoteFromDistance(distance: int) -> int
+Returns index of sound symbol based on the distance from the A4 sounds.

+_Index of an array of sounds in ALPHABETICAL orders that is from A to G#, not from C to B._

+#### getFrequencyFromDistance(distance: int) -> double
+Returns frequency of a sound based on the distance from A4 sound.
+Parameters default value is a distance of the sound hold by the class instance.

+#### static getFrequencyFromDistance(distance: int) -> double
+Performs the same operations as non-static version with only difference being the lack of the default value for the argument.

+#### static info(fx: double) -> Object
+Returns object that holds data about sound given in the parameter with members:
+_distance: int_: distance of the sound relative to A4 sound
+_octave: int_: octave of given sound
+_soundId: unsigned_: index of the tone symbol (alphabetical order)

+#### static getOctaveFromDistance(distance: int) -> int
+Returns octave of a sound based on it's distance from the A4 sound

+#### distanceBetweenNotes(sound1: FrequencyMath, sound2: FrequencyMath) -> int
+Returns a distance between two sounds.
+By default, the first sound is initialized as A4 sound, and the second on is the sound instance hold by the instance on which the method was called.

+#### soundDistanceForward(sound1: FrequencyMath, sound2: FrequencyMath) -> int
+Default arguments are the same as in case of _distanceBetweenNotes()_ method.
+Returns distance between sound1 and the next (forward) sound2 occurrence in the scale.
+Due to the forwarding octaves are not compared.

+#### getIntervalCents(frequency1: double, frequency2: double) -> double
+Returns cents between two frequencies in relation Frequency1/Frequency2.
+The default value of _frequency2_ is the member _initialFrequency_ hold by the class instance.

+#### getFrequencyError(fx: double) -> Object
+Returns object containing data about the given sound.
+By default, the frequency value is set to _initialFrequency_ member.
+Object contains members:
+_frequency: double_: _initialFrequency_ member of the class instance
+_perfectPitch: double_: perfect pitch of the potentially inexact frequency hold by _initialFrequency_
+_error: double_: difference in Hz between given frequency and perfect pitch
+_centsError: double_: difference in cents between given frequency and perfect pitch
+_totalCentsBetweenNotes: double_: difference in cents between given frequency and note half a tone higher if the initial one is too high, or half tone lower when it is too low.

+#### getSoundInfo(fx: double) -> Object
+Works in a similar manner as _static info()_ method, but holds more data in returned object.
+By default, the fx value is equal to _initialFrequency_ member.
+The members of the object are:
+_frequency: double_: frequency passed to the method
+_note: String_: tone symbol
+_step: int_: distance of the sound relative to the A4 sound
+_soundId: unsigned_: index of the tone symbol (alphabetical order)
+_octave: int_: octave of the sound

+#### toString() -> String
+Returns string as {tone symbol}{octave}